Peter Blackman

-Peter Blackman (1909–1993) was a Caribbean communist, scholar, civil rights activist, and Christian missionary.
+Peter Blackman (28 June 1909 – 8 August 1993) was a Caribbean communist, scholar, civil rights activist, and Christian missionary.
 After challenging a racist rule in which white missionaries earned more than their black counterparts, Blackman resigned as a priest and dedicated himself to both communism and black civil rights activism.
 He was a key member of the Negro Welfare Association and the League of Coloured Peoples, and an active member of the Communist Party of Great Britain (CPGB).
-During his career as a communist party activist, he became close friends with American civil rights leaders Paul Robeson and W. E. B. Du Bois.
-He worked as a radio broadcaster for the British Broadcasting Company (BBC) during the Second World War for their Caribbean services, however in 1950 he was fired from his job for having communist beliefs.
-Afterwards he joined the National Union of Railwaymen (NUR) and volunteered to write letters for people with learning disabilities.
+During his career as a Communist Party activist, he became close friends with American civil rights leaders Paul Robeson and W. E. B. Du Bois.
+Blackman worked as a radio broadcaster for the British Broadcasting Company (BBC) during the Second World War for their Caribbean services; however, in 1950 he was fired from his job for having communist beliefs.
+Afterwards, he joined the National Union of Railwaymen (NUR) and volunteered to write letters for people with learning disabilities.
 In his later life he dedicated his time to writing poetry.

 Early life and education

-Blackman was born in Saint John, Barbados in 1909, his mother was a laundress and his father was a stonemason, all of whom lived in one of the poorest parts of Barbados.
+Blackman was born in Saint John, Barbados, in 1909, his mother was a laundress and his father was a stonemason, all of whom lived in one of the poorest parts of Barbados.
 Their family lived on the grounds of a Caribbean Anglican Church, which influenced Blackman's religious beliefs at a young age.

 The church provided Blackman with an education of a far higher quality than most of his black peers in Barbados were able to access, and he was given an education at Harrison College, where he learned Latin, Greek and French, and also was educated in theology.
 He later attended Durham University where he obtained a degree in divinity.

 Anglican priesthood

-Blackman became an Anglican 1933, and was sent as a missionary to the country of Gambia in 1935.
+Blackman became an Anglican in 1933, and was sent as a missionary to the country of Gambia in 1935.
 Soon he realised that black priests such as himself were being paid less than their white counterparts as a part of a racist rule upheld by church officials.
 Not only were black priests paid less but they were also being forced to sit at the back of churches during services.
-Blackman attempted to fight this racist rule, though he could not succeed in overturning it.
+Blackman attempted to fight this racist rule, though he did not succeed in overturning it.
 As a result, he returned to Barbados and resigned from the priesthood.

 Life in Britain

 Joining the Communist Party of Great Britain (CPGB)

-In 1937, Blackman moved back to Britain and chose to live in London where he threw himself into African-related political issues.
-Blackman became the editor of The Keys, the journal of the League of Coloured Peoples.
+In 1937, Blackman moved back to Britain and chose to live in London, where he threw himself into African-related political issues.
+He became the editor of The Keys, the journal of the League of Coloured Peoples.
 He also joined the communist-led Negro Welfare Association and the Communist Party of Great Britain (CPGB).
 Blackman spent much of his time at the CPGB headquarters on King Street, London, and was asked to work on the party's Colonial Information Bulletin.